 With the onset of World War II, the Navy launched a wartime expansion that would produce nearly 65,000 pilots by the end of 1945.
 Ryan's NR-1 (ST-3) Recruit was one aircraft selected to help meet these demands.
 The original ST evolved from 1933 to 1943, with combat versions flying with the air forces of the Netherlands and China during World War II and trainers equipping both the Navy and the Army Air Forces.

-At that time, the number of aviators trained by the Navy had increased from 708 to 3112, launching a wartime expansion that would produce nearly 65,000 pilots by the end of 1945.
-The ST-3 was one of the aircraft chosen by the Navy to meet the training demands of this great number of fliers.
-The first of 100 airplanes ordered by the Navy and designated NR-1s entered service in 1940, the total production run of the aircraft for the U.S. military totaling 1,023 models.
-Until 1944 they could be seen at Naval Air Stations (NAS) Jacksonville, Florida, and Memphis, Tennessee, as well as at Naval Auxiliary Air Station (NAAS) Cecil Field, Florida.
+Between 1940 and 1941, the number of aviators trained by the Navy increased from 708 to 3112, launching a wartime expansion that would produce nearly 65,000 pilots by the end of 1945.
+The Ryan ST-3 was one of the aircraft chosen by the Navy to meet the training demands of this great number of fliers.
+The first of 100 airplanes ordered by the Navy and designated NR-1s entered service in 1941, the total production run of the aircraft for the U.S. military totaling nearly 1,200 airplanes, most of them being PT-22s operated by the Army Air Forces.
+In naval service, NR-1s operated at Naval Air Stations (NAS) Jacksonville, Florida, and Memphis, Tennessee, as well as at Naval Auxiliary Air Station (NAAS) Cecil Field, Florida, until 1944.

 |Manufacturer:||Ryan Aeronautical Company|